VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 It is expected that all the backend services protected by `vmauth` are located in an isolated private network, so they can be accessed by external users only via `vmauth`.

-Do not transfer Basic Auth headers in plaintext over untrusted networks.
+Do not transfer auth headers in plaintext over untrusted networks.
 Enable https at `-httpListenAddr`.
 This can be done by passing the following `-tls*` command-line flags to `vmauth`:

 ```sh
   -tls